9738 Commerce Center Court

 Ross Hauser, MD., et al. Ligament Injury and Healing: An Overview of Current Clinical Concepts

 Dr. Hauser has written extensively on the subject of Prolotherapy.
 You can find his articles for the patient and physician throughout this website.
-For the patient, Dr. Hauser has wriiten Prolotherapy Patient Information, Prolotherapy safety and side effects.
-In this article Dr. Hauser explains to the patient receiving Prolotherapy in a Primary Care Practice.
+For the patient, Dr. Hauser has written Prolotherapy Patient Information.

 Dr. Hauser received his undergraduate degree in Biochemistry from the University of Illinois in Champaign, IL.
 He received his Doctor of Medicine Degree from the University of Illinois, Chicago.
 He completed his internship at Hines VA Hospital and his residency at Loyola-Marianjoy Hospitals in Physical Medicine and Rehabilitation and is a board certified Physiatrist (Physical Medicine and Rehabilitation Specialist.)